-Karolina Lidin has more than 20 years of international experience within the field of short films and documentaries.
-She studied Linguistics, Communication & Film Studies at Copenhagen & Roskilde University.
+Karolina Lidin has 25+ years of international experience within the field of short films and documentaries.
 Her previous positions include Film Consultant and Head of Shorts and Documentaries at the Danish Film Institute, CEO of Filmkontakt Nord, Nordisk Panorama and Nordisk Forum – and she continues to tutor and moderate at international pitching and training sessions.
 Since 2008 she is the Fund’s Documentary Advisor.
 Together with the Project Advisor for Documentaries she assesses applications concerning production of documentaries and to the development of the Fund's documentary-related strategies and activities.

 Nordisk Film & TV Fond has an annual budget of approximately DKK 80 million.

-One third the Fund's budget is contributed by The Nordic Council of Ministers, one third by the Nordic Film Institutes and one third by the Nordic Television Companies who are the Parties of the Fund.
+One third the Fund's budget is contributed by The Nordic Council of Ministers, one third by the Nordic Film Institutes and one third by the Other Financing Partners of the Fund.
 The financial contribution is subject to the renewable five-year Agreement between The Nordic Council of Ministers and the Parties of the fund listed below.

 Nordisk Film & TV Fond operates according to its Statutes, laid down by The Nordic Council of Ministers in consultation with the Parties.